 This undeniable evidence being shared here in public for the first time makes it clear we should very carefully inspect every "variant dial" with the greatest care and a fair amount of skepticism.
 With some of the correct, original variant dials selling for thousands of dollars, as buyers we have every reason to use extreme caution before buying.

 "Bunn Special" was just painted on the surface...

 Below on the left, another earlier dial with added markings that was recently in an eBay auction.

 Upon close examination, the "inward-pointing arrows" are the first indicators that this one has been faked.
 In this instance both "Bunn Special" and "23-Jewel Sixty Hour" were added in attempt to fool an unsuspecting buyer.
-Compare this altered dial on left to the genuine article on the right and in the second image above in this topic.
-Altered dials have little if any collector interest and are worth a small fraction of the genuine article.
+Compare this altered dial on left below to the genuine article on the right and in the second image at the beginning of this topic.
+Altered dials have little if any collector interest (other than for educational warnings such as this) and are worth only a tiny fraction of the genuine article.

 On the left, faked markings, genuine markings on right...